History of the Christian Mission Centers

 Founders of the Christian Mission

-Rev. Johnny Belcher, founder and executive director of Christian Missions, Inc, says it all began with a heavenly vision.
+Rev. Johnny Belcher, Founder and Executive Director of the Christian Mission Centers, Inc, says it all began with a heavenly vision.

 Belcher recalls that the vision was a powerful omen of things that were to come.
 “I saw the old run down Grantham Grocery and Laundry building nearby, and above it was the image of a new, completely renovated structure.
 As this double vision hit me, I know I heard God say, “Build a Mission here and I will bless many people.”